ibrartalab/WebResume/README.md

 # WebResume
-created web resume using pure html and css.
+created web resume using pure html and CSS.